Remembrance of Mother St. John Fontbonne

 Refounder of the Sisters of St. Joseph

-We are grateful for the wonders that have been worked throughout history by women of faith and courage
+We thank You, O God, for the wonders You have worked through women of faith and courage throughout history.

 Jeanne Fontbonne courageously responded to her moment in history.

 What are we called to do in our time?
 How can we respond?

 “…this valiant figure was a woman of great adaptability and flexibility, a woman of courage and daring, a woman bold in her undertaking, not because she was sure of her own strength, but because she relied on God’s loving Providence, and she placed her trust squarely there…She guided the sisters in seizing every opportunity to serve God and the dear neighbor.
 She asked of each of her sisters that same attentiveness born of intimate union with God and a loving compassionate service of the neighbor.”

 From Prayer Remembering Mother St. John

 In whatever part of the world we may be, we are never exiled…in Europe, as well as in America, God is everywhere witness of our works and struggles…My entire wish is that you be saints, and that your communities be…edifying.
 I implore God to pour down upon you God’s choicest blessings and assist you always with God’s grace.